🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 How many QR codes can I generate at once?

 There is no server-side cap.
 The generator runs in your browser.
 A modern laptop handles 500–1,000 QR codes in under a minute.
-Batches of 5,000+ are possible but may take a few minutes and are best done on a desktop rather than a phone.
+Batches of 5,000+ are possible but may take a few minutes on desktop hardware.

 Can I upload an Excel file directly?

 Yes.
 Upload the .xlsx file directly — no need to export to CSV first.
 The tool reads the first sheet and lets you select the data column.
-If your data is on a different sheet, export just that sheet as CSV.
+For data on a different sheet, export just that sheet as CSV.

 Is my data sent to a server?